Dreadbug/Pestilence-Path/README.md

 **Adaptive Pace:** The weather and player's health will determine how far the player can go in a given day.

 **Dynamic Difficulty:** The difficulty will fluctuate as the player moves thorugh the seasons.
-Random events will also becoem more harsh as supplies dwindle and health runs out.
+Random events will also become more harsh as supplies dwindle and health runs out.

-**Better Hunting Controls:** I have always found the hunting controls in Oregon Trail to be rather cumbersome, and plan to implement traditional WASD controls.
+**Better Hunting Controls:** I have always found the hunting controls in Oregon Trail to be rather cumbersome, and plan to implement traditional WASD and mouse controls.

 **Old-English Mode:** Places the entire game in Shakespearean-style English.
+This is just an idea and may not actually be implemented.

 **The Plague:** Takes the place of dysentery.
 The player is a plague doctor that mut cure patients across Europe.
 However, the player and their party are exposed to it.